nju-websoft/ACORDAR-2/Code/dense/ColBERT/README.md

 ## Training

-We add valid set as follows (take fold0 as an example. ):
+We add the valid set as follows (taking fold0 as an example):

 ```